Robust Spatial Confounding Adjustment via Basis Voting: Candidate Estimators

 \section{Candidate Estimators}

-The building blocks of the mode estimator $\hat \beta_n$ are the candidate estimators $\hat \beta_{j,n}$ and thus we need to have efficient choices for them.
-In this section, we present two sets of candidates.
-We start with the classical projection-based estimator commonly used in the causal inference literature, and then we will introduce a new class of candidate estimators, comparing its performance with the former one.
-Our goal in this section is to demonstrate how our new candidate estimates can improve on both bias and efficiency in estimating the causal effect $\beta$.
-We define some notations that we will be using to define our candidate estimators.
-For a given set of sampled spatial coordinates $(S_1, \dots, S_n)$, let $\bh_{n,j} = (h_j(S_1), \dots, h_j(S_n))^\top$ denote the vector of evaluated values for the basis $h_j$.
-Also let us denote $\bH_{1:k} = $ the evaluation matrix for first $k$ basis functions and corresponding projection on its column space as $\bP_k = \bH_{1:k}\left(\bH_{1:k}^\top \bH_{1:k}\right)^{-1}\bH_{1:k}^\top$.
-Define the projected exposures and outcomes on the first $d$ basis as $\bX_{n,d} = \bP_d\bX_n$ and $\bY_{n,d} = \bP_d\bY_n$.
+The building blocks of the mode estimator $\hat \beta_n$ are the candidate estimators $\hat \beta_{j,n}$ and in this section, we present two sets of candidates.
+We start with a projection-based estimator similar to two-stage least squares and then we introduce a new drop-one candidate estimator, comparing its performance with the projection-based estimator.
+Our goal in this section is to demonstrate how our new drop-one candidate estimator can improve on both bias and efficiency in estimating $\beta$.